Welcome to our site. If you have a listing to add or change, please let us know. We're still updating...

 This walk - marked here in yellow arrows, continues the Heart Cleft Stane walk using the cycle track so take care to the junction with the path to Moyle hill.
 Depending how you feel you can turn left up the steep path to Moyle Hill or turn right down the steep hill to rejoin the main forest track that joins Dalbeattie to Kippford and Colvend and return to Dalbeattie (shown in blue) The short walk to Moyle Hill is steep, but if you are there on a clear day, the views are stunning.
 Both North to Dalbeattie and the Galloway Hills and South across the Solway Firth to the Lake District and everything in between.

-bar hill from colliston ~2 miles
+Download the GPX file for this walkbar hill from colliston ~2 miles

-This walk - is more of an "exercise" walk - there is just one view, of Falgunzeon hills and that's quite fleeting.
+This walk - is more of an "exercise" walk - there is

-Having said that it takes you through some lovely woodland and if you are patient you may well see red squirells, deer and other wildlife.
+lovely woodland and if you are patient you may well see

-The walk takes about an hour and there is some elevation.
+takes about an hour and there is some elevation.

 edingham castle from collistion ~ 2.2 miles